 Bed linen and towels are supplied and will be replaced regularly during your stay.
-You will be responsible for changing these at least once per week.

-The ward can supply some emergency toiletries for people admitted without personal belongings but in the longer term you will need your own clothes and toiletries.
+The ward can also supply some emergency toiletries for people admitted without personal belongings and in the longer term you will need your own clothes and toiletries.